cgalorpo/cgalorpo/README.md

-About Me
+## About Me

 Welcome to my github profile.
+My name is Cedric Santos.

+I am a student at the University of Texas Rio Grande Valley.
 <!--
 **cgalorpo/cgalorpo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.